lab1092/blender-manual_ja/manual/modeling/curves/editing.rst

 Only curves with at least one selected control point will be closed/open.
 The shape of the closing segment is based on the start and end handles for Bézier curves, and as usual on adjacent control points for NURBS.
-The only time a handle is adjusted after closing is if the handle is an :guilabel:`Auto` one.
+The only time a handle is adjusted after closing is if the handle is an *Auto* one.
 (*Open curve*) and (*Closed curve*) is the same Bézier curve open and closed.

 This action only works on the original starting control-point or the last control-point added.